Anniepoo/identity/README.md

 Set the setting `identity:style` to  style pages.
 The default is `default`.

+Currently, the `.warning`, `.warn`, and `.error` classes are set with a style block at the end of the registration page.
+This is likely to change soon.

 ### Changing Language

 Most strings displayed to the user pass through `customize:local/2`.

-By implementing the multifile local_hook/2 you can alter most user messages.
+By implementing the multifile `local_hook/2` you can alter most user messages.
 Return atoms.

 ### Custom Pages